Nicole forecast to hit Florida as hurricane with strong winds, storm surge

 TAMPA, Fla.
 (WFLA) — Tropical Storm Nicole is churning toward the Bahamas, on its way to Florida, and is expected to become a hurricane Wednesday evening or early Thursday morning as it approaches the state, the National Hurricane Center said.

+In an updated statement, the NHC said Nicole made landfall east of Florida on Great Abaco Island, with 70 mph winds, just 4 miles shy of Category 1 hurricane status

-A storm surge warning is now in effect from the Anclote River in Florida to the Ochlockonee River.
+A storm surge warning is now in effect from the Anclote River in Florida to the Ochlockonee River, which includes Tampa Bay.

 A tropical storm warning was issued for much of Florida’s west coast, including the Tampa Bay area.
 Hurricane and storm surge warnings and watches were in effect for the northwestern Bahamas and much of Florida’s east coast.